Let’s begin with a real-life scenery:

 Bill Gates has been like a magnet for the press for years, and he knows that “If you don’t tell your story, someone else will do it” , as a famous PR saying tells us.
 PR agencies strive to create and tell your brand stories with a focus on what you find important and valuable for your business.

 “Next to doing the right thing, the most important thing is to let people know you are doing the right thing.”

-Today, it is very important to be aware of the image that consumers, media and activists make of your company, if it different from what you wish – and PR can help you with that.
+Today, it is very important to be aware of the image that consumers, media, and activists make of your company if it differs from what you wish – and PR can help you with that.

 PR creates the narrative of your brand